Sumesg/saphcpiot-greenhouse/README.md

 2. Adapt the [index.html](apps/remotecontroller/hcp/java/it.sapiotlab.greenhouse.remotecontroller/src/main/webapp/index.html) file at the bottom of the page (`createModel` method) to reflect information from your SAP HCP IoT Cookpit
 3. [Compile with Maven and Deploy](https://github.com/SAP/iot-starterkit/tree/master/src/apps/java/consumption#compilation-and-deployment)

-## Start & Stop
+### Start & Stop

-Two different files are provided to start and stop the applications.
+Two different scripts are provided to start and stop the applications.

 START:
 - [start_greenhouse.sh](apps/greenhouse/raspberrypi/start_greenhouse.sh)